Kurama622/llm.nvim/README.md

 > [!IMPORTANT]
 > A free large language model(LLM) plugin that allows you to interact with LLM in Neovim.
 >
-> 1. Supports any large model, such as GPT, GLM, Kimi, or locally running large models.
+> 1. Supports any LLM, such as GPT, GLM, Kimi, deepseek or local LLMs (such as ollama).
 > 2. Allows you to define your own AI tools, with different tools able to use different models.
 > 3. Most importantly, you can use free models provided by any platform (such as `Cloudflare`, `GitHub models`, `SiliconFlow`, `openrouter` or other platforms).